42School/debian-ssh/README.md

 Each Debian release corresponds to a Git branch, the branches differ only by the `FROM` element in the `Dockerfile`.

-To create the image `krlmlr/debian-ssh` e.g. for Debian "jessie":
+To create the image `bibiche42/debian-ssh` e.g. for Debian "bullseye":

-    git checkout jessie
+    git checkout bullseye
     make build

 Use `make rebuild` to pull the base image and rebuild without caching.